manofgod747/The-Fundamental-Principles-of-Law/README.md

 Freedom is a given.

 The best law is minimal.
-More text is more corruption.
+More text, more interpretation, more corruption.

 ## Axioms of Law
 1. Justice